 ALL YEAR LONG

 Cecile’s Writers Magazine publishes flash fiction, short stories, plays, essays, memoirs, poetry, novelettes or novel excerpts from intercultural authors.
 Those who do not identify as an intercultural author are able to submit their work as well.

 Hyphen Magazine is an online news and culture magazine that highlights the Asian American experience through investigative articles.
 Interested writers are advised to review the submissions page for details on topics to pitch/write for.

 Kartika Review publishes writing from Asian Pacific Islander American perspectives that challenges established stereotypes, oppression, and other negative thought forms (e.g. Yellow Peril, racism, xenophobia).
 Please submit your work once per calendar year.

 Moko* is a non-profit journal that publishes work (written and visual art) that reflects Caribbean heritage and experiences.
 Emerging and established creatives are encouraged to submit.

 Representation Matters Mentor Program connects “self-identified people of color who are interested in publishing and literature with publishing professionals who can help their mentees learn about, and get a foothold in, the industry.”
 Applications are accepted on a rolling basis.

 Sukoon* publishes high-quality Arab-themed literature all year-long.
 Writers should pay close attention to the guidelines and include a bio with their submissions.

-Waxwing promotes cultural diversity in American literature by including works from artists of all races, ethnicities, tribes, genders, sexualities, languages, religions, regions, and abilities.
+Waxwing* promotes cultural diversity in American literature by including works from artists of all races, ethnicities, tribes, genders, sexualities, languages, religions, regions, and abilities.
 The journal also publishes bilingual voices and translations.
-Review the submissions page here.
+It is accepting submissions until May 2018.

 *Also accepts visual artwork